 The agent should report state, not competence.
 Completion is evidence, not confidence.

 The original four rules stop at implementation.
-Production review does not.
+Production review doesn't.
 A coding agent also has to report what it did.
 That report is part of the system.

 This is where ego-signaling enters.
 Great question, I carefully reviewed, this should survive production, and production-ready are not evidence.
-They are verbal confidence markers.
+They're verbal confidence markers.
 Calibration research on code generation finds that generative code models are not well calibrated out of the box.[8]
-So the agent’s confidence language is not the thing to trust.
+The agent's confidence language is not the thing to trust.

 Trust the artifact.
 Trust the verification.
 Trust the explicit list of what was not checked.
 The hardened completion schema is deliberately boring: DONE, VERIFIED, NOT VERIFIED, ASSUMED, NOTICED, NEXT.
 It creates a stable review surface and makes phantom completion harder.